gary-peterson/dsa-unit-tests-java-gen/README.md

 ## Using Unit Tests UI

-The window has three panes:
+The simple unit test window has three areas:

 	-----------------------
 	| Test Cases | Tests |